Shop together when you can’t be together

 Analytics that retailers can trust

-Anatec Software used their experience of database and data warehouse design to create a scalable architecture that could cope with large volumes of data, while providing a responsive experience for shoppers.
+Anatec BI used their experience of database and data warehouse design to create a scalable architecture that could cope with large volumes of data, while providing a responsive experience for shoppers.

 To safeguard shopper’s anonymity, data is never be attributed to an individual or group of individuals.
 Minimal information is transmitted from phone to server, so the design had to ensure that all the pieces of the jigsaw were correctly assembled ready for processing.
 A scalable and reliable architecture was designed, made up of three separate databases running on Microsoft Azure’s cloud platform.
 The data is anonymized and aggregated, and provide retailers with a fresh perspective on how shoppers think.

-Anatec Software’s continuing investment in Microsoft technology has allowed ShopSee to fully exploit the power of Microsoft Azure and SQL Server, and provide retailers with completely new insights into their customers’ views.
+Anatec BI’s continuing investment in Microsoft technology has allowed ShopSee to fully exploit the power of Microsoft Azure and SQL Server, and provide retailers with completely new insights into their customers’ views.